-A organic market gardener’s toolkit is their best friend – the right tools can turn a 50 minute job into a five minute one.
+An organic market gardener’s toolkit is their best friend – the right tools can turn a 50-minute job into a five minute one.

-So we asked our resident market garden pro, Michael Hewins what his top five are.
+So we asked market garden pro, Michael Hewins what his top five are.

-Michael is our lead teacher on our Organic Market Gardening and Serious Backyard Veggies courses and has spent many years growing vegetables, including recently managing the Milkwood market garden in Mudgee, and working with the folks at Common2Us in Dural.
+Michael was our lead teacher on our Organic Market Gardening and Serious Backyard Veggies courses back and has spent many years growing vegetables, including recently managing the Milkwood market garden in Mudgee, and working with the folks at Common2Us in Dural.

 He found it a little tricky choosing only five given there’s a lot of tools he has a soft spot for, but in the end he did.
 These are the ones he uses most, some of them day-to-day – in no particular order.

 1. Precision seeder

 These guys allow you to make a much quicker job of sowing seeds in beds by using a cog system to automatically distributing seeds at various distances and depths.